-ES330 Human Health and the Environment
+ES330 Human Health and the Environment 3 credits DA: L3 D

-Prerequisites: any one of BI105, BI143, or ES101.
+Prerequisites: any one of BI105, BI143, or ES101 and junior standing.

 This course will involve the study of human interaction with the environment and potential impacts of environmental agents on human health and safety.
 Hazards from natural sources and human activities that contaminate our air, land, water, food, homes, neighborhoods, and workplaces will be examined.
 Topics to be covered include: emerging viruses, the effect of global warming on species distribution, and how weather patterns affect water currents and thus outbreaks of various diseases.
 Problems in assessing and controlling these impacts, protective legislation, media coverage and various approaches to resolve environmental health problems will also be addressed.